vaishLakshman/IMDb_top_1000_Movies/README.md

-# 🎬 IMDb Top 1000 Movies – SQL Analysis Project
+# 🎬 IMDb Top 1000 Movies – SQL Metrics & KPIs Analysis

 ## 📌 Objective
 Analyze the top 1000 IMDb-rated movies to extract insights on genres, ratings, directors, and revenue using SQL.